google/comprehensive-rust/src/async/futures.md

 An async function returns an `impl Future`, and an async block evaluates to an `impl Future`.
 It's also possible (but uncommon) to implement `Future` for your own types.
-For example, the `JoinHandle` returns from `tokio::spawn` implements `Future` to allow joining to it.
+For example, the `JoinHandle` returned from `tokio::spawn` implements `Future` to allow joining to it.

 The `.await` keyword, applied to a Future, causes the current async function or